raspberrypilearning/nature-rover/en/step_4.md

 --- /task ---

-When we want to organise a lot of code, such as several costume changes, it is useful to use a programming technique called a **function**.
-In Scratch, functions are called `My Blocks`{:class="block3myblocks"}.
+When we want to organise a lot of code, such as several costume changes, it is useful to in Scratch to use `My Blocks`{:class="block3myblocks"}.
+This allows you to create your own custom blocks.

-For your rover, each function will relate to one of the rover animations.

-Now, use a function to animate the rover's arm, so it can grab the fruit from the tree sprite.
+Your rover will have a `My Block`{:class="block3myblocks"} for each animation

 --- task ---